hansake/Whitesmiths-C-compiler/idris/README.md

 [Idris (operating system) - Wikipedia](https://en.wikipedia.org/wiki/Idris_(operating_system))

-As I had access to the CO-IDRIS implementation for PC/MS-DOS on IBM PC I have created a virtual machine running CO-IDRIS in VirtualBox from some very dusty old diskettes.
+I found recently some old diskettes with the CO-IDRIS operating system for PC/MS-DOS on IBM PC that I was running many years ago.
+I have created a virtual machine in VirtualBox running CO-IDRIS in VirtualBox from some very dusty old diskettes.
+The VirtualBox I am using runs on a Linux Mint machine, but I expect that it may also run under Windows.

 I am also in the process of scanning the comprehensive set of manuals that were shippped with the Idris operating system.